If you’re trying to conceive, knowing how to calculate your DPO timeline can help. But what is the DPO meaning? Let’s find out.

 - How many DPO can you take a pregnancy test?

-What does DPO stand for in pregnancy?
+What is DPO in pregnancy?

 Ovulation happens when one of your ovaries releases an egg into your fallopian tube.

 (BTW, if all these acronyms are feeling a bit OTT, here’s a crash course.)

-Days 25 - 28: If fertilization doesn’t take place, your body will prepare to shed the uterine lining, along with the egg that was released during ovulation.
+- Days 25 - 28: If fertilization doesn’t take place, your body will prepare to shed the uterine lining, along with the egg that was released during ovulation.

 The whole process is managed by hormones, with the key players being estrogen, progesterone, LH (the luteinizing hormone), and FSH (the follicle-stimulating hormone).

-How many DPO do you get symptoms?
+How many DPO do pregnancy symptoms start?